 Plans for 2017

-This year there will be two Citroen C2 classes, standard and modified and we will allow GT, VTR & VTS varients.
+This year there will be one Citroen C2 class and we will allow GT, VTR & VTS varients.
 There are Teenager & Junior classes and Drivers under 23 can also try their arm in applying for the RSAC Scholarship.
-We intend to reduce the registration fee for Drivers & Co-Drivers this year to a more competitive amount.
+We have reduced the registration fee for Drivers & Co-Drivers this year to a more competitive amount.

 Taking into account the continued pressure on rally budgets because of the World recession, the Ecosse Challenge organisers have decided to continue with six qualifying events.
 This has met with favour from our competitors.
 The events that have been retained are all “top league” Scottish Rally Championship gravel ones.